Skip to main content

 What Is the SNAP Emergency Application?

-In 2023, wind-driven wildfires raged across the Hawaiian island of Maui, destroying buildings and homes and displacing thousands of residents.
-The Disaster Supplemental Nutrition Assistance Program (D-SNAP) was created to help people recover from devastating natural disasters like this.
+The Disaster Supplemental Nutrition Assistance Program (D-SNAP) was created to help people recover from catastrophic natural disasters like this.

 What is D-SNAP?